aplatt22/ncb_stability/README.md

 # Computer-Aided Design of Stability-Enhanced Biomimetic Cofactors
-## Alexandra P. Platt, Heidi Klem, Robert S. Paton
+## Alexandra P. Platt, Heidi Klem, Yannick J. Bomble, Robert S. Paton

-This is a repository containing structures and analysis scripts used for the publication "TITLE OF PUBLICATION"
+This is a repository containing structures and analysis scripts used for the publication "Computer-Aided Design of Stability-Enhanced Biomimetic Cofactors"

-Scripts include:
+#### Scripts include:
 * Analysis/calculate_spearman_correlation.ipynb
     * Calculates the Spearman rank correlation for the DFT and semi-empirical predictive models
     * Required: Stability values (predicted and calculated) for the BMC library